XLSForm/xlsform.github.io/_includes/xlsform.md

 ### <a name="question types"></a>Question types
-XLSForm supports a number of simple question types.
-These are just some of the options you can enter in the **type** column in the first worksheet:
+XLSForm supports a number of question types.
+These are just some of the options you can enter in the **type** column in the **survey** worksheet in your XLSForm:

 | Question type | Answer input    |
 | ------------- | ------------- |